Sam W. Heads, Ph.D., FLS

 Biography

-Dr. Heads is a paleontologist and the founding Director and Curator-in-Charge at the Center for Paleontology, Prairie Research Institute, University of Illinois at Urbana-Champaign.
+Dr. Heads is a paleontologist and the founding Director and Curator-in-Charge at the Illinois Center for Paleontology, Prairie Research Institute, University of Illinois Urbana-Champaign.
 His research interests are focused on the taxonomy, paleontology, and evolutionary history of terrestrial arthropods, specifically insects, with an emphasis on Orthoptera (grasshoppers and crickets) and related polyneopteran groups.
 He has traveled the world pursuing his research, visiting every continent except Antarctica.
-In addition to his position as the Director of the Center for Paleontology, he also holds affiliate professorships in the departments of Entomology and Geology at the University of Illinois, is the Editor-in-Chief of the journal Kentiana, and is a Fellow of the Linnean Society of London.
+In addition to his position at the Illinois Center for Paleontology, he also holds affiliate professorships in the departments of Entomology and Earth Science & Environmental Change (formerly Geology) at the University of Illinois, is the Editor-in-Chief of the journal Kentiana, and is a Fellow of the Linnean Society of London.

 Born in Northumberland, England, Dr. Heads completed his undergraduate and PhD degrees at the University of Portsmouth, UK, before joining the Illinois Natural History Survey in 2009.
 He founded the Center for Paleontology in 2017, bringing together for the first time the fossil collections of the Illinois Natural History and State Geological surveys, and the Department of Geology in order to facilitate paleontological research at the university.